 - Click the appropriate option:

-- Hide Pop-ups—A pop-up will not appear when you hover your pointer over an item in the Catalog pane and the catalog view.
+- Hide Pop-ups—A pop-up does not appear when you hover your pointer over an item in the Catalog pane and the catalog view.

 - Show Pop-ups—A pop-up that shows general information appears when you hover your pointer over an item in the Catalog pane and the catalog view.